Learning Multimodal VAEs through Mutual Supervision: MMVAE baseline with Laplace Posterior and Prior

 \section{MMVAE baseline with Laplace Posterior and Prior}

-In \cref{tab:lap_mmvae} we display coherence scores using our implementation of MMVAE using a Laplace posterior and prior.
+The difference in results between our implementation of MVAE and the ones in the paper~\citep{Shi2019}, is becuase we restrict \gls{MEME} to use Gaussian distributions for the posterior and prior, and therefore we adopt Gaussian posteriors and priors for all three models to ensure like-for-like comparison.
+Better results for MMVAE can be obtained by using Laplace posteriors and priors, and In \cref{tab:lap_mmvae} we display coherence scores using our implementation of MMVAE using a Laplace posterior and prior.
 Our implementation is inline with the results reported in ~\cite{Shi2019}, indicating that the baseline for MMVAE is accurate.